This article was written in partnership with Sushil Panta, Senior Director of Salesforce Business Value Services.

 One thing we know is that every recession is followed by an expansion.
 The latter often lasts much longer than the former, as was the case after World War II, the dot-com bubble, and the Great Recession.
 The trick, then, is not to run away from all new investments, but to run toward the right ones.

 But how do you know which are the right investments?
-The answer is simple: the right investments create the greatest benefits at the lowest relative cost, while maximizing speed for success now.
+The answer is simple: The right investments create the greatest benefits at the lowest relative cost, while maximising speed for success now.

 I’ll explain each of those components below and give your business a better framework through which to make some of your most important spending decisions.